RHODE ISLAND ASSOCIATION OF ASSESSING OFFICERS

 2. Call to order by the presiding officer.

-3. Roll call of officers as well as a roll call of municipalities.
+3. Roll call of Officers and Executive Board as well as a roll call of municipalities.
 This is to be noted in the minutes.

 4. Reading of the minutes of the previous meeting.